11th Expeditionary Combat Aviation Brigade: Germany era (1973–1989)

-Desert Storm era (1990–1995)
+Gulf War and afterwards, 1990-95

+The 11th Aviation Brigade deployed to Saudi Arabia as part of the VII Corps beginning in late November, 1990, with most elements in place by January 1, 1991 (6th Squadron, 6th Cavalry did not deploy to Saudi Arabia).
+Initially the 11th Aviation Brigade was assigned to an area just south of the Tapline Road at a small oil pump station known as "IPS3" (believed to have meant "Iraqi Pumping Station 3").
+The site included a small runway and hard billets for some members of the brigade.

+During the middle of February 1991, the brigade and it's assigned units began to move to the west into the Saudi Arabian desert, just to the west of the small city of Hafr Al-Batin, Saudi Arabia.
+This was part of the "Left hook" move which General Schwarzkopf had planned.
+It was from this location where the brigade launched night deep attack missions using the 4th Battalion, 229th AAHR on the night of 26 and morning of 27 February 1991.
+The brigade also sent AH-64s to escort Gen Schwarzkopf's meeting with Iraqi Generals to discuss the ceasefire at Safwan Airfield.
+After the cease fire, elements of the brigade including the 4th Battalion, 229th AAHR were sent to As Salman Airfield in southern Iraq to enforce the terms of the cease fire.
+It was during this time that the brigade suffered lost an OH-58C killing the pilot and aerial observer.

 At the conclusion of Operation Desert Storm, the brigade was assigned to sector security in the former XVIII Airborne Corps area of responsibility.
 The front covered more than 200 kilometers.
 The 11th Aviation Brigade began redeployment to Germany on 22 April 1991.
 It was then reorganized and redesignated 17 November 1993 back to being Headquarters and Headquarters Company (HHC), 11th Aviation Group.
 It was at this time that the 11th began to be erroneously referred to as a regiment, rather than a group, and this error continued until the unit's inactivation in 2005; however, the U.S. Army Center of Military History confirmed that the 11th's HHC was organized as an aviation group, not a regiment.
 The CMH clarified the matter by stating, "Although the unit is frequently referred to as the 11th Aviation Regiment, it is actually organized under the TOE for an Aviation Group and its official designation is HHC, 11th Aviation Group."